 His primary research agenda pertains to the debate on the resurgence of China, its strategic implications for the broader Asia-Pacific, and how China’s quest for “national rejuvenation” is driven by socio-historical factors.
-Well-versed in contemporary Chinese politics, and autocratic popular mobilization, Friso has a knack for deciphering the intricacies of CCP propaganda and organizational doctrine.
+Well-versed in Chinese elite politics, and autocratic popular mobilization, Friso has a knack for deciphering the intricacies of CCP propaganda and organizational doctrine.

-Other research interests include US foreign policy; the changing global power configuration and world order; Dutch and European economic security; and Southeast Asian regionalism.
+Other research interests include US foreign policy; the changing global power configuration and world order; Dutch and European (economic) security; and Southeast Asian regionalism.

-Friso started his academic career at the Law Faculty of the Vrije Universiteit, where he obtained a Bachelor’s and Master’s degree in Law.
-He completed half of the latter degree at the Northwestern Pritzker School of Law in Chicago, where he specialized in international and humanitarian law.
+Friso started his academic career at the Law Faculty of the Vrije Universiteit, where he obtained a Bachelor’s and Master’s Degree in Law.
+He completed half of the latter degree at the Northwestern Pritzker School of Law in Chicago, where he specialized in International and Humanitarian Law.